iPhone 17e Camera Review: What the $599 Flagship Sensor Actually Delivers

 Key Takeaways

-• The biggest tradeoff: no Ultra Wide lens, no Camera Control button, and a 12MP front camera vs 18MP on the iPhone 17.
-See full comparison.
+• The single biggest tradeoff: no Ultra Wide lens, so no sweeping landscapes or wide group shots.
+Also no Camera Control button and a 12MP front camera (vs 18MP on the 17).

 Camera Specs: What the iPhone 17e Offers

-The headline feature is the 48MP Fusion camera — effectively two cameras in one lens.
-It captures at 48MP full resolution or defaults to 24MP, and includes an optical-quality 2x telephoto that lets you get closer to your subject without sacrificing image quality.
+The headline feature is the 48MP Fusion camera, effectively two cameras in one lens.
+It captures at 48MP full resolution or, by default, at 24MP for cleaner-looking output.
+It also delivers an optical-quality 2x telephoto crop, which lets you get meaningfully closer to a subject without visible degradation.

-For portrait photographers, the 17e brings next-generation portrait capabilities.
-The camera automatically captures depth data whenever it detects a person, dog, or cat in the frame — no need to switch to Portrait mode first.
-You can then adjust the focus point after the shot in the Photos app, which is genuinely useful for candid moments you didn’t plan for.
+For portrait photographers, the 17e brings the current-generation Portrait system across from the iPhone 17.
+The camera automatically captures depth data whenever it detects a person, dog, or cat in the frame, without needing to switch modes first.
+You can then adjust the focus point after the shot in the Photos app, which is genuinely useful for candid moments you did not plan for.

 Other camera highlights include: